Unstoppable. Sean Scully & The Art of Everything: Critical reception

-Suzi Feay in the Financial Times (5 April 2019) gave the film four stars:: "By the end of Unstoppable: Sean Scully and the Art of Everything (Saturday, BBC2, 9pm), there has been much to absorb about showmanship, self-belief and selling."
+In the Financial Times on 5 April 2019, Suzi Feay gave the film four stars, writing, "By the end of Unstoppable: Sean Scully and the Art of Everything (Saturday, BBC2, 9:00 p.m.), there has been much to absorb about showmanship, self-belief and selling."

 The Guardian chose Unstoppable for its Pick of the Day and Gwilym Mumford wrote: "As one admirer puts it in this documentary portrait, the Irish abstract painter Sean Scully's striking striped and chequered works act as "sounding boards for the soul".
 On top of their aesthetic qualities, they have made Scully one of the world's most saleable artists, one whose works are hung everywhere from New York to Shanghai."

-David Crawford in the Radio Times wrote: "Scully is a fascinating character, a bullish self-promoter whose mantra of "I don't care" masks a thoughtful, tender personality.
+In the Radio Times, David Crawford wrote, "Scully is a fascinating character, a bullish self-promoter whose mantra of "I don't care" masks a thoughtful, tender personality.
 Nick Willing's film explores those contradictions in lively style, much as Scully slaps paint on to his bold, vivid works."

-In his lengthy review Kenny Schachter in ArtNet News(6 May 2019) said: "The program is as much about Scully as it is symptomatic of a media- and celebrity-saturated world, and of our proclivity to stuff a foot (or two) into our collective mouths whenever a camera (or recorder) is switched on."
+In his lengthy review for ArtNet News on 6 May 2019, Kenny Schachter wrote, "The program is as much about Scully as it is symptomatic of a media- and celebrity-saturated world, and of our proclivity to stuff a foot (or two) into our collective mouths whenever a camera (or recorder) is switched on."